📋 In this article

 Is GiftKhata free?

 Yes.
-Core features — events, persons, gift entries, family sharing — are completely free.
+Events, persons, gift entries, and family sharing are all completely free.

 What if there's no internet at the venue?